google/WebFundamentals/src/content/en/fundamentals/getting-started/codelabs/your-first-pwapp/index.md

     }
 ```

 Our weather app now makes two asynchronous requests for data, one from the `cache` and one via an XHR.
-If there's data in the cache, it's returned and rendered extremely quickly (tens of milliseconds) and updates the card only if the XHR is still outstanding.
-Then, when the XHR responds, the card is updated with the freshest data direct from the weather API.
+If there's data in the cache, it'll be returned and rendered extremely quickly (tens of milliseconds) and update the card only if the XHR is still outstanding.
+Then, when the XHR responds, the card will be updated with the freshest data direct from the weather API.

 Notice how the cache request and the XHR request both end with a call to update the forecast card.
 How does the app know whether it's displaying the latest data?
 This is handled in the following code from `app.updateForecastCard`: